shantamsultania/30-days-0f-Java/Topic Discussion.md

 Today I Started working on Google Cloud Platform, and I created a sample program to connect my Spring boot application to Google Cloud Platform and get the data of a Storage bucket from it.

 Time Taken : 2 hrs

+# Day 16

+Today I started with GCP - Firebase Cloud and created a simple SDK connect with Firebase Cloud Service

+Time Taken : 2-3 hrs (more time due to one error )